Medications Used for Drug and Alcohol Detox and Treatment

 • Restlessness.

-The duration and intensity of withdrawal symptoms are often associated with the amount and length of time a person misused the substance or substances.2 Although the symptoms in the above list are common withdrawal symptoms, not every person going through detox will have them.
+The duration and intensity of withdrawal symptoms are often associated with the amount and length of time a person misused the substance or substances.2

-There are several prescription medications that medical professionals may administer to help eliminate a patient’s discomfort during detox.
 Generally, a person taking medications that can be habit-forming (such as benzodiazepines or buprenorphine) is closely monitored by a medical professional.
 There are a variety of detox medications available both narcotic and nonnarcotic.

 There are benefits to including the appropriate medication in a patient’s overall treatment plan.
-For example, medical supervision and administration of certain medications can help reduce life-threatening medical complications that could arise and could be fatal if the person was left untreated.1
+For example, medical supervision and administration of certain medications can help reduce life-threatening medical complications that could arise and be fatal if the person was left untreated.1

 Anticonvulsants